 "Instead," explains King, "we sat down and worked together through a budgeting process to compare corn and cotton.
-To his surprise, our cotton projections showed a $150/ac net return advantage.
-Now, it took him a while to get comfortable with the idea of this change, and he did have to buy a new piece of equipment, but as a result of this process, he decided to plant half his acres in cotton.
+To his surprise, our cotton projections showed a $150/acre net return advantage.
+It took him awhile to get comfortable with the idea of this change, but as a result of this process, he decided to plant half his acres in cotton.
 The result was a net return gain of more than $200/acre.
-With the added income, he was able to pay off his equipment note, and is planting more cotton this year."
+With the added income, he was able to pay off an equipment note, and is planting more cotton this year."

 You owe it to yourself

 How much value is there in a consultative lender?
 For this Capital Farm Credit member it resulted in a net profit gain of $288,000.

 "With the right lender, whether you're making a land or equipment purchase, or need operating capital, you can make informed decisions to successfully meet your goals," affirmed King.

 Partner with a lender that provides knowledgeable and experienced consultation based on sound economic principals.